rolling-scopes-school/tasks/stage2/modules/http/README.md

 ## Module Overview 📚

 This module provides students with foundational knowledge of HTTP, HTTPS, and CORS, essential for web development.
-Students will delve into the fundamentals of these protocols, understanding their functionalities and differences.
-By the end of the module, students will have a solid understanding of managing HTTP requests, distinguishing between HTTP and HTTPS, and implementing CORS to ensure secure and efficient communication between web resources.
+Additionally, students will explore API security best practices, authentication and authorization methods, and emerging technologies such as HTTP/3 and the QUIC protocol, shaping the future of web development.

 ## Learning Objectives 🎯

 Students will:

 - Gain an understanding of the basics of HTTP
-- Learn about the difference between HTTP and HTTPS, including their security measures and protocols
+- Learn about the difference between HTTP and HTTPS, including their security measures
-- Explore CORS, covering its definition, implementation, and its importance in web development
+- Explore CORS and its importance in web development
+- Examine API security best practices, incorporating techniques like rate limiting, input validation, and error handling
+- Delve into authentication and authorization methods such as Basic Auth, OAuth, and JWT
+- Explore Emerging Technologies and Future Trends, with a focus on HTTP/3, QUIC protocol, and other advancements

 ## Approximate Module Completion Time ⏱️

-- **2 hours**
+- **4 hours**

 ## Theory 📖